 The word clock is a popular project among electronics hobbyists.
 It’s taken many different forms.

-I made the LED array by punching a bunch of carefully aligned holes in a piece of cardboard.
+I made the LED array by punching a bunch of holes in a piece of cardboard.
 After soldering a resistor to the anode of each LED, I placed each LED in a hole and soldered each resistor to each other to provide a common power connection.
 I connected the cathodes of each word-forming group of letters to each other, and brought out a wire from each common cathode for connection to the driver board.

 The driver board gates the ground connection of each word-forming LED group.